gonnyzalowski-crypto/food_service/README.md

 ### Competitive Advantages

-1. **Vertical Focus**: Built for industrial B2B, not adapted from retail
+1. **Vertical Focus**: Built for food supply B2B, not adapted from retail
 2. **No Dependencies**: Vanilla PHP means no framework lock-in or security vulnerabilities
 3. **Low Infrastructure Cost**: Runs on $5/month hosting, scales to enterprise
 4. **Rapid Deployment**: Live in hours, not months